-- Smoothie blueberries with water, sugar, and fresh lemon juice in a blender.
+- In a blender, smoothie blueberries with water, sugar, and fresh lemon juice.

 - Press the mixture through a fine-mesh sieve to extract as much liquid as possible; eliminate solids.

-- It is up to you if you want to add water to make three cups; you can.
+- If you want to add water to make three cups, you can.

-- Divide the mixture evenly between ten 2 1/2-ounce molds; add popsicle sticks and freeze till it is solid, about three hours (and up to 7 days).
+- Divide the mixture evenly between ten 2 1/2-ounce molds; add popsicle sticks and freeze until it is solid for about three hours (and up to 7 days).

-- Dip the end of the molds in lukewarm water for two to three seconds to remove.
+- Dip the end of the molds in lukewarm water for two to three seconds to remove them.